aryanami/Toxic-Comment-Detection/README.md

 ### Deployment Architecture
 1. Docker container with Flask API endpoint
-2. Hosted on AWS ECS with API Gateway frontend
+2. Container image stored in AWS ECR repository
-3. Auto-scaling configured for high traffic loads
+3. Deployed on EC2 instance with API Gateway frontend

 ## Conclusion
 This project demonstrates a complete ML pipeline from data processing to production deployment.
 The DistilBERT model provides near state-of-the-art accuracy while being more efficient than full BERT.
 The AWS infrastructure ensures scalability and reliability for real-world usage.